Neurospora crassa: Current research

 Neurospora crassa is not only a model organism for the study of phenotypic types in knock-out variants, but a particularly useful organism widely used in computational biology and the circadian clock.
 It has a natural reproductive cycle of 22 hours and is influenced by external factors such as light and temperature.
 Knock out variants of wild type N. crassa are widely studied to determine the influence of particular genes (see Frequency (gene)).

+Use in Food

+A meat substitute made from this species is sold under the brand name Meati.